NatLabRockies/DEMOS/_sources/pages/intro.md.txt

 ### Using Docker (Recommended)

+> **Note:**
+> Make sure the Docker Daemon is running.
+This changes from system to system but Docker Desktop should have a status flag indicating if the daemon is live, if Desktop is available

 <!-- **Important Note:**
 > While the pipeline to build a docker image is implemented, there is no public docker image available, please execute [from source](#From-Source) -->